akshayk423/se_project_spots/README.md

   - to create the layout of the cards that displays the images
 - Media Queries
   - to handle screen sizes that are less 627 px (mobile devices)
+- JavaScript
+  - handles events such as adding new posts or changing user profile
+- Form Validation
+  - ensures users input appropriate values for forms

 ### Features